PodgeCollins/theSimpsonsMemoryGame_MS2/README.md

 ## Furthur Testing:

-    -The Website was tested on Google Chrome, Safari & Internet Explorer
+    -The Website was tested on Google Chrome, Firefox, Edge, Safari & Internet Explorer

     -It was viewed on a variety of devices such a Laptop, Tablet, iPhone and Oneplus5.